 The escalating climate crisis has prompted a reevaluation of our goals and strategies.
 While achieving net-zero emissions is crucial, it may not suffice to ensure a livable future.
 The concept of climate restoration, championed by physicist and entrepreneur Peter Fiekowsky, advocates for reducing atmospheric greenhouse gas concentrations to pre-industrial levels, thereby restoring the climate conditions under which humanity has historically… Read more →

-Revised Chapter: Restoring the Carbon Balance and Rethinking Climate Solutions
+Revised Chapter 3: Restoring the Carbon Balance and Rethinking Climate Solutions

-The Earth’s carbon cycle is a delicate system, long in balance before human industrial activity began to disrupt it.
-This natural system regulates the flow of carbon between the atmosphere, oceans, soil, and biosphere.
-For most of Earth’s history, it maintained a relatively stable climate, allowing life to flourish.
-But since the onset of the fossil-fuel age, we have been… Read more →
+The Earth’s carbon cycle is a complex system that has been in balance for a long time before human industrial activity began to disrupt it.
+This natural system regulates the flow of carbon between the atmosphere, the oceans, the soil, and the biosphere.
+For most of Earth’s recent history, the planet has maintained a relatively stable climate, allowing life to… Read more →

 In the face of escalating climate challenges, innovative economic strategies are essential to drive meaningful change.One such proposal is the Global Carbon Reward (GCR), conceptualized by Delton Chen, which introduces a novel approach to incentivizing carbon mitigation efforts through financial rewards.
 Understanding the Carbon Cycle and Its Imbalance The Earth’s carbon cycle involves the movement of carbon among the atmosphere,… Read more →